vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 Some information about this ‘Kuru lineage’ seems to have survived the ages.
 The \(Jaina\) tradition—preserved in Guṇaratna’s \(fourteenth century\) commentary on the S

-. ad

-. darśanasamuccaya of Haribhadra \(ninth century\) and
+. aḍdarśanasamuccaya of Haribhadra \(ninth century\) and

 Rājaśekharasūri’s S

-. ad

-. darśanasamuccaya \(fourteenth century\)—records the
+. aḍdarśanasamuccaya \(fourteenth century\)—records the

 first four names of the teachers in each of the four lineages that are said to derive from Lakulīśa.
 The fourth teacher, here named Kauruṣa, was succeeded by Manuṣyaka, Puṣpaka and Rāśīkara.6

-Lāgud

-. i
+Lāguḍi

 The idea of a guru with four pupils named Lāguḍi/Lākulin or Lakulīśa seems to

 be an example of ‘invention of tradition’.
 Kauṇḍinya does not know a teacher \(incarnation\) by the name of Lakulīśa, but speaks only about the Lord \( bhagavat\) descending in Kāyāvataraṇa \(= Kārohaṇa\), who initiated only one pupil, Kuśika, in the city of Ujjayanī.
 7 Nor does the name Lakulīśa, or any of its variants, occur in the Mathurā Pilaster Inscription of Candragupta II, Year 61.
-8 It may have been coined in the fifth century to refer to the \(divine\) teacher who carried a club \( lagud

-. a\), portrayed in several fifth-century images, and as such came to be attested in the Skandapurāṇa.
+8 It may have been coined in the fifth century to refer to the \(divine\) teacher who carried a club \( laguḍa\), portrayed in several fifth-century images, and as such came to be attested in the Skandapurāṇa.
 9

 The apparently oldest image of an ithyphallic Śaiva teacher with a lakula resting against his left shoulder is accompanied by only two pupils and may date from the 5th century \(Plate 118\).
 10

 6 Guṇaratna ad  Haribhadra’s S

-. ad

-. darśanasamuccaya \(Dalal 1920, 29\):
+. aḍdarśanasamuccaya \(Dalal 1920, 29\):

 tasya cāṣṭādaśāvatārā amī| nakulīśo ’tha,

 \[1.1\] kauśikaḥ , \[1.2\] gārgyaḥ , \[1.3\] maitryaḥ , \[1.4\] kauruṣaḥ ,

-\[2.1\] īśānaḥ , \[2.2\] pāragārgyaḥ , \[2.3\] kapilāṇd

-. aḥ , \[2.4\] manuṣyakaḥ ,
+\[2.1\] īśānaḥ , \[2.2\] pāragārgyaḥ , \[2.3\] kapilāṇḍaḥ , \[2.4\] manuṣyakaḥ ,

 \[3.1\] kuśikaḥ , \[3.2\] atriḥ , \[3.3\] pi ˙